peterkuma/model-code-genealogy-2022/README.md

 in the [Input files](#input-files) section above, except for the files `models.csv` and `subset.csv` which are internal data files of this project.
 The data from the external sources can be used according to the conditions set by the original external source.
-The interal files and output data files in the directory `data` are in the public domain ([CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/)).
-To the extent possible under law, Peter Kuma has waived all copyright and related or neighboring rights to the interal data files.
+The internal files and output data files in the directory `data` are in the public domain ([CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/)).
+To the extent possible under law, Peter Kuma has waived all copyright and related or neighboring rights to the internal data files.
 Attribution in the form of a citation of the [manuscript](https://peterkuma.net/science/papers/kuma_et_al_2022b/) is welcome.